-Whenever we travel to Japan, we reply completely on public transportation.
+Whenever we travel to Japan, we rely completely on public transportation.
 We use the rail and subway system to get around.
-It’s incredible there.
+Public transportation in Japan is incredible.
 The trains are always on time, clean, and organized.
 It’s just mind blowing to see how it works and how everyone who takes public transportation is so orderly.
 No one pushes and no gets left behind.

-Also, traveling that way is so much cheaper than trying to stick everyone into a taxi.
+Also, traveling via public transportation is so much cheaper than trying to stick everyone into a taxi.
 And easier too.
 Last time, we traveled with two dozen people.
 That would be a lot of cabs!

 Some cities, like Las Vegas, have a daily pass for public transportation.
 A one-day bus pass will take you up and down the strip as many times as you want to travel.
 That’s a cheaper way to get around the casinos then taking a cab all day.

 Most phones come with a GPS, but most rental cars don’t.
-In fact, a GPS is an upsell for rental companies.
-So save yourself some money and bring your own GPS.
-You can plug it into any car and find where you need to go.
+In fact, a GPS is an upsell for car rental companies.
+If you bring your own GPS, you can save money on a car rental.
+You can plug your GPS into any car and find where you need to go.